Is Prague a Dangerous City?

 1. Crime Rate

-Prague has a relatively low crime rate compared to other major European cities, making it generally safe for tourists.
-Violent crime is rare, and most crimes reported in Prague are non-violent in nature, such as pickpocketing, theft, and scams targeting tourists.
-It’s essential to practice common sense and take necessary precautions to ensure your safety.
+By the standards of major European cities, Prague has a relatively low crime rate, hence it is usually perfectly safe for visitors.
+Crime is a rare occurrence and most crimes committed, committed in Prague, is not violent in nature, such as pickpocketing, teft, and scams targeting tourist.
+You must practice the ordinary sense and take some protective measures to ensure your safety.

 1.1 Pickpocketing